sskeyog/fcc/README.md

 # Note
-This is a test project that i made to see how github works.
+This is a test project that i made to get familiar with github

 # fcc
 Simple program that changes file contents line by line.